-Tim Charrington is an Accent and Dialect coach with over 25 years experience.
+Tim Charrington is an Accent and Dialect coach with nearly 30 years experience.

 In fact he's spent most of his adult life in the theatre:from 1977-80 he trained on the acting course at Central school of Speech & Drama and for the next nine years worked as a professional actor.